 - Usually requires multiple injections, with limits on how many times it can be repeated.
 Not all joints are covered by all insurances.

 - May be no more effective than cortisone injections.

 - Some experts feel risks are not worth the benefits.

-- Can have allergic reactions.
+- Can trigger allergic reactions.

-Biologic treatment, which means the patient gets better with time and the effect lasts longer than pharmaceutical treatments.
+This is biologic treatment, which means the patient gets better with time and the effect lasts longer than pharmaceutical treatments.
 Taken from the patient’s own blood and given back the same day.

 - PRP injections are now regularly performed across the country.

 - Can last 6 months to a year or longer.